timmcginley/41936/Assignments/D.md

 Have the clashes been fixed or if not possible documented in your report?

 ## Final Presentation
+Timings for the presentation:

+* 10 min.
+Presentation
+* 10 min.
+VR
+* 10 min.
+Questions

-Your presentation should include the following.
+Your presentation should include the following:

 ### Design Intentions and KPIs
 * Explain the key performance indicators (KPIs) for the project.